svenfuchs/routing-filter/README.markdown

 The conclusion so far is that Rails itself does not provide the tools to solve this problem in a clean and dry way.

+### Expanding /sections/:id to nested tree segments

-Another usecase that eventually spawned the manifestation of this plugin was the need to map an arbitrary count of path segments to a certain model instance.
+Another usecase that eventually spawned the implementation of this plugin was the need to map an arbitrary count of path segments to a certain model instance.
 In an application that I've been working on recently I needed to map URL paths to a nested tree of models like so: